123Vasu/Rain_Predictor/Readme.md

 **:seedling: As you tap on the link to our site, you will get to see the 'About' section and a little bit about us. **<br>

-**:seedling:Select the 'Predictor' option and fill in the details like Date, Maximum temperature, Minimum temperature, rainfall, evaporation and the rest.**
+**:seedling:Select the 'Predictor' option and fill in the details like Date, Maximum temperature, Minimum temperature, rainfall, evaporation and the rest.<br>**

-**:seedling: Take special care in selecting the Location.**
+**:seedling: Take special care in selecting the Location.<br>**

-**:seedling: In just few seconds you will get 89% accurate prediction about the next day's rainfall.**
+**:seedling: In just few seconds you will get 89% accurate prediction about the next day's rainfall.<br>**